 How Many Appeals Does It Take to Get Reinstated?

-The answer varies, but there are a few constants…
+The answer varies, and the amazon reinstatement appeal process is painful, but there are a few constants…

 First, Amazon will almost never reinstate you on your first appeal.